Where to Stay in Bordeaux: Best Areas and Hotels

 5. Saint Michel, Capucins-Victoire & Saint Croix, great places for vibrant nightlife

 Capucins – Victoire is the neighborhood directly south of the Downtown area.
 Close to the river and the city centre but with someone lower rates for accommodation than Downtown, Capucins – Victoire is particularly popular with students and artists.
 They bring with them a thriving nightlife scene, featuring bars and clubs that keep the streets active until well into the early morning.

-Close to the river is the gothic Basilica of Saint Michel, a grand 15th century church and UNESCO World Heritage site.
-The church, with its towering spire and gorgeous architecture, is worthy of a visit just to appreciate its history and aesthetics, but on the weekends the grounds host a bustling market, full of antiques vendors and food stalls.
+Close to the river is the gothic Basilica of Saint Michel, a grand 15th-century church and UNESCO World Heritage site.
+The church, with its towering spire and gorgeous architecture, is worthy of a visit just to appreciate its history and aesthetics, but on the weekends the grounds host a bustling market, full of antique vendors and food stalls.
 It’s a wonderful spot to pick up some bargains and quirky souvenirs.

-3. Chartrons, the coolest area to stay in Bordeaux
+6. Chartrons, where to stay in Bordeaux for wine tasting

 Directly north of the Downtown area, Chartrons is one of the most fashionable neighborhoods in Bordeaux.
 Full of trendy restaurants, contemporary shopping streets, and hip bars, the district is unerringly popular with the city’s younger crowd.